newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

  - logs: you can guess what is in there

 The problem is that the format for files and folders access is **folder:file**, and you can't specify more than one folder.
 For example, the license file located in *updates/licenses/license.txt* is not accessible because you would have to write **updates:licenses:license.txt**.
-The Filex API is actually pretty well written and protects against read and writes in folders that the user is not supposed to access.
+The Filex API is actually pretty well written and protects against read and write in folders that the user is not supposed to access.
 But by fuzzing it a bit, we discovered two very interesting things:
  - A function available can actually execute a shell command on the PowerVision
  - The *CLEAN_PATH* function that protects against directory traversals contains a buffer overflow